philbooth/check-types.js/README.md

 ### Calling the exported functions

-Once you have loaded the library in your application, a whole bunch of functions are available to call.
+Once you've loaded the library in your application, a whole bunch of functions are available to call.